iklaw/LITA-Projects-2024/README.md

 The Primary source of data used is Sales.csv, a data collected from LITA Training

 ### Tools used
--Microsoft Excel for Data Cleaning, Analysis, and Visualisation -structured Query Language for Querying of Data -Github for building Portfolio
+- Microsoft Excel for Data Cleaning, Analysis, and Visualisation
+- Structured Query Language for Querying of Data
+- Github for building Portfolio